Furniture and Lamps

 SOLD

-with central door and one long drawer, and with carving and turned columns, 19th century,
+with central door and one long drawer, and with attractive hand- carving and turned columns, 19th century,

 with replaced hardware.